-Part Markers are placed on the Chord Sheet to indicate a new part of the song.
-They are used to change substyles or insert drum fills.
+Part Markers are placed on the Chord Sheet to indicate a new part of the song, to insert a substyle change, or to insert drum fills.

-These are part markers.
 They typically occur every 8 bars or so but may be placed at the beginning of any bar.